 Arable farming

 We also specifically grow cover crops (crops not intended for consumption), as these improve soil structure, help retain nutrients and stimulate soil life.

-When it comes to crop protection (i.e. pesticides), we try to harm as few natural enemies as possible.
-For example, we make sure to spray aphids with an agent that only affects them, and not other insects.
+When it comes to crop protection, we aim to preserve as many natural predators as possible.
+For example, we use treatments against aphids that specifically target them without harming other insects.

+Arable farming